osherjacobs/LabWork_Findings/golden-dmsa-bad-successor.md

 ## Remediation

-The behavior is **inherent to the current KDS/gMSA/dMSA architecture**.
-No vendor patch exists as of May 2026, and Microsoft treats it as expected design (KDS root key access requires DA/EA/SYSTEM).
+The behavior is inherent to the current KDS/gMSA/dMSA architecture.
+No vendor patch exists as of May 2026, and Microsoft treats it as expected design — KDS root key access requires DA/EA/SYSTEM by design.

-Semperis documents a sanitization path involving **KDS root key rotation** (primarily detailed for gMSAs, with similar principles applying to dMSAs).
-Microsoft provides official recovery guidance for Golden **gMSA** attacks, but **no dedicated dMSA-specific remediation documentation** exists from Microsoft as of May 2026.
+Semperis documents a sanitization path involving KDS root key rotation, primarily detailed for gMSAs.
+Microsoft provides official recovery guidance for Golden gMSA attacks but no dedicated dMSA-specific remediation documentation exists as of May 2026.

+The rotation process is not equivalent to krbtgt double reset.
+It cannot be executed cleanly in a single maintenance window and carries significant service disruption risk due to caching behaviour across endpoints.

-**Key caveats apply:**
+**Key caveats:**

-- **Password caching** on endpoints (especially for dMSAs) means previously derived/used credentials may remain valid even after key rotation, until the cache expires or the service restarts and re-requests the password.
+- Password caching on endpoints means previously derived credentials may remain valid after key rotation, until the cache expires or the service re-requests the password
-- Rotating the KDS root key does **not** automatically invalidate all cached managed passwords on member machines.
+- Rotating the KDS root key does not automatically invalidate cached managed passwords on member machines
-- The rotation + recovery procedure is complex (involves new KDS key creation, KDS service restarts across all DCs, authoritative restores for affected accounts, and careful validation).
-It is absent from most standard IR runbooks.
+- The rotation procedure is complex — new KDS key creation, KDS service restarts across all DCs, authoritative restores for affected accounts, careful validation — and is absent from most IR runbooks
-- In worst-case scenarios (unknown exposure scope), full forest recovery or mass recreation of managed service accounts may be required.
+- In worst-case scenarios, full forest recovery or mass recreation of managed service accounts may be required

-**Minimum defensive posture (pre- and post-compromise):**
+**Minimum defensive posture:**

-- Add a SACL on the KDS container (`CN=Master Root Keys...`) to generate EID 4662 on reads.
+- Add SACL to `CN=Master Root Keys,CN=Group Key Distribution Service,CN=Services,CN=Configuration` — enables EID 4662 visibility
-- Enable Directory Service Access auditing.
+- Enable DS Access auditing: `auditpol /set /subcategory:"Directory Service Access" /success:enable`
+- Deploy Sysmon with zeroed IMPHASH and encoded CommandLine detection rules
-- Include KDS root key extraction assessment and rotation in every DA-level IR playbook.
+- Include KDS root key assessment and rotation in IR runbooks for any domain compromise scenario
-- Limit creation/delegation of dMSAs/gMSAs and monitor privileged group membership for them.
+- Monitor privileged group membership for service accounts

 ---